JetBrains/lincheck/README.md

   ...
 }
 ```

+## Parameter and result types
+The standard parameter generators are provided for the basic types like `Int`, `Float`, or `String`.
+However, it is also possible to implement a custom generator for any parameter type.
+Nevertheless, not all types are supported since **lincheck** performs the byte-code transformation,
+and the same by name classes can differ during the scenario generation phase and the running or verification one.
+However, it is still possible to use non-trivial custom parameters if the corresponding types implement
+`Serializable` interface; this way, **lincheck** transfers the generated parameter between different class loaders
+using the serialization-deserialization mechanism.
+The same problem occurs with non-trivial result types, which should also implement the `Serializable` interface.

 ## Run test
 In order to run a test, `LinChecker.check(...)` method should be executed with the provided test class as a parameter.
 Then **lincheck** looks at execution strategies to be used, which can be provided using annotations or options (see [Configuration via options](#configuration-via-options) for details), and runs a test with each of provided strategies.
 If an error is found, an `AssertionError` is thrown and the detailed error information is printed to the standard output.
 It is recommended to use **JUnit** or similar testing library to run `LinChecker.check(...)` method.